Huegoxaga/notes/cloud-services/aws.md

   - mapping templates for request is used for handle/reformat response input for integration
     - integration is an AWS service that handles the request and prepare response content(e.g. Lambda)
   - mapping templates for request is used for handle/reformat response output from integration
-- In the API setting, add specific content type or `image/*` or `*/*` in `Binary Media Types`, then whenever a header `Content-Type` or `Accept` match is found, the body will be converted to binary using base64 encoding
+- In the API setting, add specific content type or `image/*` or `*/*` in `Binary Media Types`, then whenever a header `Content-Type` or `Accept` is found to have its value match the specified content type, the body will be converted to binary using base64 encoding
 - Gateway responses defines response messages from API Gateways when there is error before resquest is sent to the backend
   - Select corresponding error type and customize the response message
   - e.g. for `Bad Request Body` update the message as `{"message":"$context.error.validationErrorString"}` to see the detailed validation errors